 The panel, which included U.S. Circuit Judge William J. Bauer, appointed by Republican President Gerald R. Ford in 1974, didn’t give any indication of when it might rule.

-University of Cincinnati (26584MF) law professor Christopher Bryant, who worked in the non-partisan Office of Senate Legal Counsel from 1997 through 1999, said the judges will probably avoid a decision on the merits of the recess appointments.
+University of Cincinnati (26584MF:US) law professor Christopher Bryant, who worked in the non-partisan Office of Senate Legal Counsel from 1997 through 1999, said the judges will probably avoid a decision on the merits of the recess appointments.
 They may rule the matter is too political for their jurisdiction, he said in an interview yesterday.

 Rovner and Williams did press Taubman on whether his clients had standing to challenge the NLRB ruling, as his clients had consistently objected to their union dues being used for politics and they were pressing claims on behalf of union members who weren’t before the court.

 On March 2, a federal judge in Washington declined to rule on the recess appointments issue when it was raised in a lawsuit over a rule requiring companies to tell workers of their rights to form a union.

 Republican lawmakers have filed a friend-of-the-court brief in another dispute over recess appointments that is scheduled to be heard by the U.S. Court of Appeals in Washington on Dec.
 5.

 The cases are Richards v.
 National Labor Relations Board, 12-1973, and Lugo v.
 National Labor Relations Board, 12-1984, U.S. Court of Appeals for the Seventh Circuit (Chicago).